 - Employ leadership, management, and ethical foundations in pursuit of performance improvement, risk management, human resources, financial management, and strategic planning/management.

 - Integrate contemporary national performance standards and professional recommendations related to organizational governance and policy formation.

 - Facilitate provision of quality services through community engagement, knowledge of societal forces, and regional/national/global policy issues and initiatives.

-Advancing your nursing education with Utica College is simple.
+Advancing your nursing education with Utica University is simple.
 Students with a history of volunteer work, excellent communication skills, and previous publications and presentations are especially encouraged to apply.